ykavya613/Water_Quality_Prediction_AICTE/README.md

-# Water Quality Prediction - RMS
+# Water Quality Prediction
 # INTERNSHIP
 This project aims to predict multiple water quality parameters using machine learning techniques, specifically `MultiOutputRegressor` wrapped around a `RandomForestRegressor`.
 It was developed as part of a one-month **AICTE Virtual Internship sponsored by Shell** in **June 2025**.

 ---

 ## Overview
+Clean water monitoring demands intelligent forecasting.
 Access to clean water is a critical global concern.
 Accurate prediction of various water quality metrics can help in early detection of pollution and ensure timely intervention.

 In this project, we: